rob10campbell/PRoPS-colloids_setup/04-Using-VMD.md

 To change the "Drawing Method" to spheres, choose "VDW" from the "Drawing Method" dropdown menu.

 The change should take place automatically, but you can also apply changes with the "Apply" button at the bottom of the window.

+*Note: For large simulations (with large numbers of particles) the "VDW" representation will be quite slow.
+It is important to check the simulation in "VDW" to make sure that there are no non-physical overlaps between particles; however, once you've checked that you can switch to "Points" for faster rendering if desired.*

 You can leave the **Graphical Representations** window open, since we will come back to it soon.
 <br>